NREL-Sienna/PowerSystems.jl/docs/src/man/parsing.md

 change this behavior by passing `time_series_in_memory = true` when you create the System.

+If the time series data is stored in HDF5 then PowerSystems will use the tmp filesystem by default.
+You can change this by passing `time_series_directory = X` when you create the System.
+This is required if the time series data is larger than the amount of tmp space available.

 ### Custom construction of generators
 PowerSystems supports custom construction of subtypes of the abstract type Generator based